Mary Jane Kelly was an enigmatic figure with a mostly unverified story. What was clear, though, was the horrifying nature of her murder.

 She was buried on Nov.
 19, 1888, in East London at a cemetery called Leytonstone.

 After learning about Mary Jane Kelly, the last victim of Jack the Ripper, read about Jack the Stripper, the killer who followed in the Ripper’s footsteps.
-Then read about 5 most likely Jack the Ripper suspects.
+Then read about the five most likely Jack the Ripper suspects.